jrpaillet/calculator/README.md

 # Calculator Project
-This project will hold a simple implementation of a Calcualtor in Java
+This project will hold a simple implementation of a Calculator in Java